 Is it mandatory to pay resort fees in Vegas?

 No, hotel fees are not allowed unless disclosed during booking.
 The resort’s fee violates Nevada’s deceptive commercial practices legislation.

 To cover the costs of expensive luxury amenities like spas, golf courses, and large-scale parking, as well as maintain its high level of service at a hotel.

 The fee is expected to cover additional services provided by the resort, including internet access, transportation to and from the airport, a fitness center with gym equipment, and an outdoor pool.
 For major markets such as New York City, Miami, and Los Angeles, the fee can reach $40 per night.

 Can you refuse to pay resort fees in New York?

 Yes, you can refuse to pay resort fees in New York.
-Resort fees are in violation of New York’s Unfair Trade Practices Law and many Attorneys General are currently investigating hotel resort fees for being deceptive and misleading.
+Resort fees violate New York’s Unfair Trade Practices Law, and many Attorneys General are currently investigating hotel resort fees for being deceptive and misleading.

-Resort fees can be a huge expense when traveling, but there are ways to avoid them.
-By understanding what they are and how they work, you can make sure that you’re not surprised by any hidden charges when you go to check out.
-If you do encounter resort fees, don’t hesitate to ask the hotel for an exemption – most hotels are happy to waive these fees if you ask.
+Resort fees can be a considerable expense when traveling, but there are ways to avoid them.
+By understanding what they are and how they work, you can ensure that you’re not surprised by any hidden charges when you check out.
+If you encounter resort fees, don’t hesitate to ask the hotel for an exemption – most hotels are happy to waive these fees if you ask.
 Enjoy your vacation without worrying about extra expenses.